stunning-view-new-york-city-showcasing

 • The Lady Liberty Cruise by Circle Line Sightseeing is the fastest and best way to see this stunning monument.
 Forge through the Hudson River towards the statue and keep your eyes peeled for a glimpse of the Freedom Tower and the World Financial Center along the way.

 • A New York Water Taxi: All Day Access Pass can get you where you want to be quickly.
-Hop aboard the famous yellow water taxi and travel easily between Manhattan and its surrounding burrows.
+Hop aboard the famous yellow water taxi and travel easily between Manhattan and its surrounding boroughs.
 It's the perfect excuse to visit Brooklyn!

 • Another cruise that will take you around the Statue of Liberty and Ellis Island is the Downtown Liberty Express Cruise.
 This narrated sightseeing excursion will direct your attention to the most important and historical sights along the water.